Strong Coupling Theory of Magic-Angle Graphene: A Pedagogical Introduction: Skyrmions and superconductivity

 \subsection{Skyrmion condensation}

 In the following, we will restrict ourselves to the case $\lambda = 0$ realized in the chiral limit where the pseudospin $\SU(2)$ symmetry is exact.
 Our conclusions will be valid also for $\lambda > 0$ provided it is sufficiently small compared to $J$ as shown in Ref.~\cite{SkDMRG}.
 In this limit, as discussed above, skyrmions residing in opposite Chern sectors but carrying the same charge $e$ attract forming a bound charge $2e$ object.
 In addition, we note that the individual charge $e$ skyrmions feel an effective net magnetic field $B_{\rm eff} = \frac{h}{e A_M}$ ($A_M$ is the area of the Moir\'e unit cell) which is opposite in the opposite Chern sectors.
+For the integer quantum hall effect this must be the case due to gauge invariance: all charge $e$ objects see the same electromagnetic field.
+However, the band topology of a Chern band is the same as that of a Landau level and so the skyrmion effectively sees the same field.
 In contrast, the charge $2e$ bound pair does not experience a net magnetic field.
 Instead, the magnetic field induces a mass of the charge $2e$ object due to a dipole effect as follows: the two charge $e$ skyrmions constituting the charge $2e$ bound pair carry the same charge but opposite magnetic field which leads to a Lorentz force $F_{\rm Lor} \propto e v B_{\rm eff}$.
 This force is counterbalanced by a springlike force of attraction which arises from the binding energy $F_{\rm binding} \propto - J x$ \footnote{This arises because the energy penalty associated with separating a skyrmion and antiskyrmion in the opposite Chern sectors by a distance $R$ scales as $R^2$ since it corresponds to the area of the region where the spins are not perfectly anti-aligned}.
 Equating the two yields the optimal separation as a function of velocity given by $x \propto \frac{e v B_{\rm eff}}{J}$ which yields the energy $E \propto v^2/J$ corresponding to an effective mass $M_{\rm pair} \propto 1/J$.

 This discussion can be made more precise by considering a pair of skyrmion-antiskyrmion in the opposite Chern sectors whose size and shape are fixed by the energetics with only their position being a free variable, i.e. $\bn_\pm(\br) = \pm \bn_{\rm sk}(\br - \bR_\pm)$ where $\bn_{\rm sk}(\br)$ is some fixed skyrmion configuration.
 Substituting in the Lagrangian (\ref{Lpm}) yields